mnevers/Scripts/README.md

 # CleanList.sh
-Sorts all positional parameters given to this program into a clean list leaving them in the order give whilst removing duplicate strings in the list. :: while be interpreted as :.: or :.
+Sorts all positional parameters given to this program into a clean list leaving them in the order given whilst removing duplicate strings in the list. :: while be interpreted as :.: or :.

 # DiskUsage.sh
 DiskUsage.sh checks all the local drives exluding /proc for a storage capacity of over 90% or 60% and sends warning logs via email accordingly.
 Make sure your system has Mailutils correctly installed and configured in /etc/postfx